-- 240 This period marks a gradual change from Tethyan-dominated to Atlantic-dominated tectonism in Iberia.
-As the Neotethys propagated in the Vardar Ocean, the Pindos and Meliata oceans started to close (Fig. 5c) (Channell and Kozur, 1997).
-Major dynamic changes occurred with the CAMP event (Olsen, 1997; Marzoli et al., 1999; McHone, 2000; Leleu et al., 2016; Peace et al., 2019b) that led to breakup in the Central Atlantic Ocean during the 190-175 Ma interval (Pliensbachian-Toarcian) (Fig. 5c-d) according to Labails et al. (2010) and Olyphant et al. (2017), respectively.
-The propagation of the Central Atlantic rift - 245 northwards caused extension to propagate in the southern North Atlantic (Murillas et al., 1990; Leleu et al., 2016) and laterally, eastward in the Alpine Tethys (Schmid et al., 2008; Marroni et al., 2017) by some reactivation of Triassic Neotethyan rift structures.
-Evidence for nearly synchronous intrusions of MORB-type gabbro, in a western branch of the Alpine Tethys, is described at 180 Ma in the internal zones of eastern Betics (Puga et al., 2011), associated with the rapid subsidence in the Betics (Fig. 3b).
-However, whether this is related to incipient oceanic spreading or magmatism in hyper-extended margin is
+This period marks a gradual change from Tethyan-dominated to Atlantic-dominated tectonism in Iberia.
+As the Neotethys propagated in the Vardar Ocean, the Pindos and Meliata oceans started to close (Fig. 4C) (Channell and Kozur, 1997).
+Major dynamic changes occurred with the CAMP event (Olsen, 1997; Marzoli et al., 1999; McHone, 2000; Leleu et al., 2016; Peace et al., 2019) that led to breakup in the Central Atlantic Ocean during the 190-175 Ma interval (Pliensbachian-Toarcian) (Fig. 4C-D) according to Labails et al. (2010) and Olyphant et al. (2017), respectively.
+The propagation of the Central Atlantic rift northwards caused extension to propagate in the southern North Atlantic (Murillas et al., 1990; Leleu et al., 2016) and laterally, eastward in the Alpine Tethys (Schmid et al., 2008; Marroni et al., 2017) by some reactivation of Triassic Neotethyan rift structures.
+Evidence for nearly synchronous intrusions of MORB-type gabbro, in a western branch of the Alpine Tethys, is described at 180 Ma in the internal zones of eastern Betics (Puga et al., 2011), associated with the rapid subsidence in the Betics (Fig. 3B).
+However, whether this is related to incipient oceanic spreading or magmatism in hyper-extended margin is controversial.
+By contrast, both the thermal and stratigraphic evolutions (also Fig. 2) suggest that central Iberia remained little

-- 250 - controversial.
-By contrast, both the thermal and stratigraphic evolutions (also Fig. 2) suggest that central Iberia remained little affected by the propagation of the Early Jurassic Atlantic rift Iberian basins (Aurell et al., 2019; Rat et al., 2019).
+- 205 affected by the propagation of the Early Jurassic Atlantic rift Iberian basins (Aurell et al., 2019; Rat et al., 2019).
 A kinematic change from oblique to orthogonal E-W extension in the Alpine Tethys is marked by the onset of oceanic spreading between the Bajocian-Bathonian (170-166 Ma) and the Oxfordian (161 Ma) as suggested by the ages of MORB magmatism in the Alps (Schaltegger et al., 2002) and first post-rift sediments (Bill et al., 2001).
-As such the Jurassic Alpine Tethys has temporal and 255 genetic affinities with the Atlantic Ocean evolution, rather than the Neotethys.
-The required differential movement between the opening the Alpine oceanic domains, the central Atlantic and the closure of the Neotethys and short-lived Vardar Oceans from 160 Ma onward induced the reactivation of the former diffuse transfer zone between Iberia and Africa into a localized transform plate boundary (Fig. 6a).
+As such the Jurassic Alpine Tethys has temporal and genetic affinities with the Atlantic Ocean evolution, rather than the Neotethys.
+The required differential movement between - 210 the opening the Alpine oceanic domains, the central Atlantic and the closure of the Neotethys and Vardar Oceans at 160 Ma induced the reactivation of the former diffuse transfer zone between Iberia and Africa into a localized transform plate boundary (Fig. 5A).

-5.3 Late Jurassic-Early Cretaceous (160-100 Ma)
+4.3 Late Jurassic-Early Cretaceous (160-100 Ma)

-- 260 A major tectonic change occurred in the Late Jurassic-Early Cretaceous when the southernmost North Atlantic successfully rifted the continental domain located offshore Southwest Iberia in present-day coordinates (between 160 and 100 Ma, Fig. 6). as recorded by mantle exhumation and subsequent oceanic spreading at 147 Ma and 135-133 Ma, respectively, in Gorringe bank (Sallarès et al., 2013).
-Oceanic opening then migrated northward, attested by mantle exhumation and oceanic offshore southwest Galicia between 139.8 and 129.4 Ma (Mohn et al., 2015) and 121-112 Ma (Bronner et al., 2011; Vissers and Meijer, - 2012), respectively (Fig. 6b).
-At that time, the east-directed movement of Iberia relative to Ebro induced left-lateral trans-265 tensional faulting in a corridor shaped by the Iberian basins (Tugend et al., 2015; Aurell et al., 2019; Rat et al., 2019).
-We further infer a residual strike-slip movement between Ebro and Europe in the Pyrenean basins until the Mid-Cretaceous (118 Ma) when the Bay of Biscay opened and rotation of Iberia occurred (Sibuet et al., 2004; Barnett-Moore et al., 2016).
-The eastwards motion of Iberia relative to Adria resulted in the closure of the southern Alpine Tethys (Fig. 6c).
-Eastward rotation - 270 of Africa induces subduction along the northern Neotethyan margin (Schmid et al., 2008) (Fig. 6b-d).
+A major tectonic change occurred in the Late Jurassic-Early Cretaceous when the North Central Atlantic successfully rifted 215 the continental domain located offshore Southwest Iberia in present-day coordinates (between 160 and 100 Ma, Fig. 5), as recorded by mantle exhumation and subsequent oceanic spreading at 150 Ma (e.g., Murillas et al., 1990; Mohn et al., 2015; Barnett-Moore et al., 2016) (Fig. 5B).
+At that time, the east-directed movement of Iberia relative to Ebro induced left-lateral trans-tensional faulting in a corridor shaped by the Iberian basins (Tugend et al., 2015; Aurell et al., 2019; Rat et al., 2019).

+We further infer a residual strike-slip movement between Ebro and Europe until the Mid-Cretaceous (118 Ma) when the Bay of Biscay opened and rotation of Iberia occurred (Sibuet et al., 2004; Barnett-Moore et al., 2016).
+The eastwards motion of Iberia relative to Adria resulted in the closure of the southern Alpine Tethys (Fig. 5C).
+Eastward rotation of Africa induces subduction along the northern Neotethyan margin (Schmid et al., 2008) (Fig. 5B-D).